In Maths, Polynomial is a concept which is studied under the Algebra branch.

 An algebraic expression in which variables have only whole numbers as its exponents, is called polynomial.

-In polynomial, the highest power of variable is called degree of polynomial.
+In a polynomial, the highest power of a variable is called degree of polynomial.

 The degree of constant polynomial is always zero.